 BAWAG's A2 deposit, issuer, and senior unsecured ratings reflect its baa1 BCA and Adjusted BCA, and two notches of rating uplift from our Advanced Loss Given Failure (LGF) analysis, which incorporates the relative loss severity of a liability class.
-At present, we do not incorporate rating uplift from government support for BAWAG due to the wider scope of BRRD application in Austria and past willingness of its government to apply burden-sharing to creditors.
-This could change upon the closure of our ratings review.
+We further incorporate a one-notch rating uplift resulting from government support, because we consider BAWAG to be of domestic relevance for financial system stability given its solid national market shares in terms of loans and deposits, as well as the bank's importance to the Austrian payment and clearing systems.